How to file your income taxes

 After you’ve filed your tax return, you’ll need to pay any tax due.
 There are various ways to pay your tax.

-For example, you can pay via online and mobile banking, card, or money order payments.
-Other methods include ATMs or in-person payment.
+For example, you can pay via online or mobile banking, by card, or with a money order.
+Other methods include using ATMs or making in-person payments.
 Fortunately, if you owe more than ฿3,000 in tax, you can request payment in three equal monthly installments.

 Income tax refunds